VictorPerezAsuaje/100-days-of-scss/README.md

 - Color palette on SCSS variables (not mapped)
 - Basic resets for margin, padding, font-family, etc.

 However, I may use all or none depending on the situation.
+This is just made to save me some time as I'm usually only able to spend 3 hours on these projects tops.

 Here you will see the whole list of projects done: http://todayilearned.eu/ 😄